Sparky015/AstralEngine/docs/Architecture/EventSystem/EventSystemDesign.md

 For retrieving an event, I can have a function from the dispatcher that will take the next event off the queue and std::move into a user- event via a reference.

+I might now change the Event class to be a class just for holding data instead of having dispatching functionality too.
+Currently, each Event class has stores all the callback functions itself and adds callbacks itself on top storing info.